arwes/arwes/docs/animation/animation-system.md

     It does not apply from `exiting`.
     - `stable: boolean` - If a component is stable, its duration can not be changed after definition.
 It should be used to determine how long animations last.
+- `merge: boolean` - If enabled and it is not a root node, the node will enter in the flow when its parent changes to `entering`.
-- `onUpdate: Function(flowStatus: string)` - Get notified when flow state changes.
+- `onUpdate: Function(flow)` - Get notified when flow state changes.

 ### Methods